 Individual statements describing the heritage attributes of the contributing buildings can be found in Section 9.3 Heritage Inventory, Evaluation and Statements of Contribution.
-All remaining contributing buildings must be conserved whole and in situ, i.e. retaining all four walls and roof.
+All remaining contributing buildings must be conserved.
+Any alterations to contributing buildings require approval of a heritage permit which must be supported by a Heritage Impact Assessment and Conservation Plan and other related requirements that may be identified by the municipality such as economic viability plan and commemoration plan (OLT Case No. 22-003062).

-Commercial Buildings Façade Typology: The traditional facades were divided into two main parts, the upper and lower facade.
+facade.
 The upper facade was usually a flat wall surface with window openings and applied decoration such as boldly decorated cornices and window hoods.
 It may have been divided into vertical bays by the window placement and horizontally emphasized by stringcourses.
 The lower façade was generally the shop-front and separate entrance doors to the upper levels.